-Checking the rubber crawler tension
+■ Checking the rubber crawler tension

-- 1. Move the machine so that the joint (M mark) on the inside surface of the rubber crawler is positioned at the upper center of the track frame. - 2.
-Lift the machine with the implement and the safety blocks.

-To do this, operate the control lever slowly.

-3. The crawler tension is proper when the clearance between the surfaces of the third track roller from the idler and the rubber crawler is 0.8 to 1.0 in.
+- 1. Move the machine so that the joint ( mark) on the inside surface of the rubber crawler is positioned at the upper center of the track frame. - 2.
+Lift the machine with the implement and the safety blocks. - To do this, operate the control lever slowly. - 3.
+The tension is proper if the clearance (H in the figure at the right) between the middle track roller rim and the rubber crawler is 0.8 to 1.0 in.
 (20 to 25 mm).